-Article 6.10 Generation Plan Scheme
+Article 6.9 Generation Plan Scheme

 Employees who are five years of less away from their state pension (AOW) age can participate in the Generation Plan Scheme.
-The scheme offers the possibility of taking extraordinary leave with partial preservation of the salary The Generation Plan Scheme forms an integral part of appendix 5 to this CAO and applies from April 1, 2020.
+The scheme offers the possibility of taking extraordinary leave with partial preservation of the salary The Generation Plan Scheme forms an integral part of appendix 5 to this CAO.